Carbon Monoxide Detectors: Ultimate Guide

 As the weather cools off, you seal your home for the winter and rely on heating appliances to stay warm.
 This is where the threat of carbon monoxide poisoning is highest.
 Thankfully you can safeguard your family from carbon monoxide in a variety of ways.
 One of the most successful methods is to install CO detectors around your home.
 Use this guide to better understand where carbon monoxide can appear from and how to take full advantage of your CO detectors.

 What generates carbon monoxide in a house?

-- Blocked up clothes dryer vent
+- Clogged clothes dryer vent

-- Faulty water heater
+- Broken down water heater

 - Closed fireplace flue while a fire is lit

-- Poorly vented gas or wood stove
+- Improperly vented gas or wood stove

-- Vehicle sitting in the garage
+- Vehicle running in the garage

 - Portable generator, grill, power tool or lawn equipment operating in the garage